 Dr. Dieter Graumann

 Dieter Graumann was born as David Graumann in Ramat Gan, Israel, in 1950.
 His parents survived the Nazi persecution and, after a time in a DP camp, immigrated to Israel.
 However, only 18 months later they returned with their son to Germany.
 After attending school in Frankfurt and Switzerland, Graumann studied economics in London and Frankfurt.
 He runs a facilities management company in Frankfurt, is married and has two grown-up children.
-He has been active in the Jewish Community of Frankfurt for many years and became a member of the Presidium of the Central Council of Jews in Germany in 2001.
-In 2006 Graumann was elected Vice-President of the Central Council.
-As President of the Central Council he is committed to maintaining the continuity of Jewish life in Germany and wants to make young Jews enthusiastic about participating in Jewish community life, to promote the integration of the immigrants, and, above all, to present a fresh modern Jewry.
+He has been active in the Jewish Community of Frankfurt for many years and became a member of the steering committee of the Central Council of Jews in Germany in 2001.
+In 2006 Graumann was elected Vice-President, in 2010 elected President of Central Council of Jews.